PaulmannLighting/apis-saltans/core/README.md

 - `Profiled`: associates a type with a Zigbee profile.
 - `TypeId`: associates a value type with its Zigbee data type ID.

+## Dependencies

+Key dependencies:

+- `le-stream` for little-endian wire encoding and decoding
+- `num_enum` for primitive conversions on fieldless integer-representation enums
+- `repr-discriminant` for discriminants on payload-carrying enums
+- `chrono` for Zigbee date and time conversion
+- `bitflags` for protocol flag and capability fields

 ## Related Crates In This Workspace

 - `apis-saltans-aps`: Zigbee APS layer